-Drills to Avoid Hip Slide in Golf Backswing
+Drills to Avoid Hip Sway in Golf Backswing

 Helps you feel the proper sequence of upper and lower body rotation in the backswing to develop synchronized upper and lower body rotation in the backswing.